 - Criminal record checks are only undertaken on people aged 16 or over.

 - Some volunteers will require a standard DBS check.
 Others will require an enhanced (or their standard check will be enhanced with) a barred list check.
-To work out who needs which type of check, the LTA have a handy flowchart.
+The WSA will be able to help you work out what you need.

 Some volunteers already have a DBS check.
 Do they need a new one?